DrJessop/yoga-pose/app/Tutorial.md

 ![alt text](https://github.com/DrJessop/yoga-pose/blob/staging/app/images/backend_schematic.png?raw=true)

-The main workhorse for this task is the VideoPose3D library<sup><a href='#ref1'>1</a></sup>.
+The main workhorse for this task is the VideoPose3D library <sup><a href='#ref1'>1</a></sup>.
+In short, VideoPose3D performs 2D keypoint detection (with Detectron2 <sup><a href='#ref2'>2</a></sup>) across all frames of an input video, and then using temporal information between frames of 2D keypoints, does something called 'back-projection which finds the most probable 3D pose given the input video.

 There is a script in the root folder of this repository called /setup/videopose_setup.py.
-This script will clone the VideoPose3D repository and install Detectron2<sup>2</sup>.
+This script will clone the VideoPose3D repository and install Detectron2.
+Afterwards, the Detectron2 model will have to be downloaded (https://dl.fbaipublicfiles.com/video-pose-3d/pretrained_h36m_detectron_coco.bin) and placed into /YogaPose3D/checkpoint.

+Once this is complete, the next step is to BUILD INFERENCE SCRIPT.

 ### Flask API